 While I was sewing up these little guys, I realized they fit perfectly in the garden I designed for this colouring page!

-One more pic because these little felt bunnies are so stinkin adorable!
+Ok, one more pic because these little felt bunnies are so stinkin adorable!

 Grab the free pattern for the felt bunny diy in the form above.